D. Price Marshall Jr.

-Denzil Price Marshall Jr. (born July 20, 1963) is the Chief United States district judge of the United States District Court for the Eastern District of Arkansas.
+Denzil Price Marshall Jr. (born July 20, 1963) is a United States district judge of the United States District Court for the Eastern District of Arkansas.

 Early life and education

-Born in Memphis, Tennessee, Marshall earned a Bachelor of Arts degree in 1985 from Arkansas State University and a Master of Science degree in 1987 from the London School of Economics.
+Born in Memphis, Tennessee, Marshall earned a Bachelor of Arts degree in 1985 from Arkansas State University, where he was a member of Tau Kappa Epsilon fraternity, and a Master of Science degree in 1987 from the London School of Economics.
 In 1989, Marshall earned a Juris Doctor from the Harvard Law School.

 Career

 From 1989 until 1991, Marshall served as a law clerk for Judge Richard S. Arnold on the United States Court of Appeals for the Eighth Circuit.
 From 1991 until 1995, Marshall served as an associate with Barrett & Deacon in Jonesboro, Arkansas.
 From 1995 until 2006, Marshall was a principal at the law firm.
 In 2006, Marshall became an associate judge on the Arkansas Court of Appeals.
 Marshall also teaches as a member of adjunct faculty at Arkansas State University.